fl0wxr/fl0wxr/README.md

 [4] A. Tzanetos, C. Kyriklidis, A. Papamichail, A. Dimoulakis, and G. Dounias.
 "A Nature Inspired Metaheuristic for Optimal Leveling of Resources in Project Management".
 Conference Paper.
 Association for Computing Machinery (ACM), New York, United States.
 SETN '18: Proceedings of the 10th Hellenic Conference on Artificial Intelligence, 2018-07-09. doi:10.1145/3200947.3201014.
 Available at: https://doi.org/10.1145/3200947.3201014

-[5] Personal notes on "Chapter 6 – Banach Spaces", the Dominated Convergence Theorem, from Axler's *Measure, Integration & Real Analysis*.
+[5] A. Dimoulakis.
+"Complementary notes aligned with Axler's *Measure, Integration & Real Analysis* book, covering foundational topics in metric spaces, Lebesgue integration, and functional analysis".
 2022-06.
-Available at: https://drive.google.com/file/d/1bqj_7b9QpY5DEytd_MKlyMv_zKwQWQK0/view?usp=sharing
+Available at: https://drive.google.com/drive/folders/1p6rbD9gTxQGJupflapUb5uy8YYFP4eRU?usp=sharing

 ---